-Children living in poverty face hardships such as abuse, sexual exploitation, gang violence, homelessness, and restricted access to education (see p.
-3-4 of Learning and Knowledge).
+Children living in poverty face hardships such as abuse, sexual exploitation, gang violence, homelessness, and restricted access to education (see Learning and Knowledge).
 Incidents of violence often go unreported or unsolved, and forced displacement of children often results from gang intimidation or recruitment attempts.